Zoetermeer: History

-Until 1935 the village centre was split into two villages, Zoetermeer and Zegwaard.
-The standard of living at the time was said to be higher in Zoetermeer than in Zegwaard.
+After the foundation of Zoetermeer, the settlement Zegwaart arose at the site of the present Zegwaartseweg.
+It was probably named after the sedge-covered worth, a low-lying area, where most people went to live.
+In the 13th century the settlement centers moved from Langeland and Zegwaartseweg to Dorpsstraat.
+In 1296 there was probably already a church on the site where the Oude Kerk now stands.
+Zoetermeer and Zegwaart remained independent, but formed one parish.

+Zoetermeer developed more prosperously over the centuries than Zegwaart.
+That village suffered relatively often from fires and floods.
+On May 1, 1935, both municipalities were merged into the present municipality of Zoetermeer.
 Seghwaert, an older way of spelling of Zegwaard, is now the name of a neighbourhood outside the old village centre.

 Zoetermeer began to grow slightly when the first train service came around 1868.
 A few decades later the Numico factory started near the station.
 The real growth started in 1966, when there was an urgent need of houses from people around The Hague.
 From then they started to build new quarters around the old village centre, so Zoetermeer began to grow and became a city in the meantime.

 Although contemporary Zoetermeer has the image of a modern city, there are still remains of the past.
 Like the old village centre with its small houses and the church with late medieval 15th-century clock tower (on picture, wooden top from 1642), and the old farms, surrounded by modern houses nowadays.

 Lake Dobbe divides the old town from the new city centre, with the medieval village centre on one side of the lake and the modern high-rise and skyscrapers on the other side.